ArtifexSoftware/mupdf/docs/src/language-bindings.rst

   C# build failure: `cstring.i not implemented for this target` and/or `Unknown directive '%cstring_output_allocate'`.

-  * This is probably because SWIG is from pypi.org (e.g with `pip install swig`) and does not include support for C#.
+  This is probably because SWIG does not include support for C#.
+This has been seen in the past but as of 2023-07-19 pypi.org's default swig seems ok.

-  *
-    Solution: install SWIG using the system package manager, for example `sudo apt install swig` on Linux, or use `./scripts/mupdfwrap.py --swig-windows-auto ...` on Windows.
+  A possible solution is to install SWIG using the system package manager, for example `sudo apt install swig` on Linux, or use `./scripts/mupdfwrap.py --swig-windows-auto ...` on Windows.

 * More information about running `scripts/mupdfwrap.py`.